Yorkshire Chess History

 Grimshaw was invited to represent Yorkshire in the Yorkshire-Lancashire match played on 20th May 1871, in Bradford, at the annual meeting of the West Yorkshire Chess Association, but he declined.

 It would appear that while on a trip to London, around 1875, Grimshaw won a casual game against Wilhelm Steinitz at Simpson’s Divan.
 Etiquette would require that a “known” person would introduce himself to Steinitz, whereas the ordinary man-in-the-street would be expected merely to sit down and lose, un-introduced.
 It seems Grimshaw aimed to play a joke on Steinitz, not introducing himself until after playing a game and showing a two-move problem of his own composition.
 The Austrian master being unaware of the identity of his opponent, was perhaps less attentive than he would otherwise have been.
 Grimshaw was not of the calibre which would normally be necessary to defeat Steinitz.
-This embarrassing defeat apparently got mentioned humorously in the chess press, but apparently no score of the game was published.
+This embarrassing defeat apparently got mentioned humorously in the chess press, but apparently no score of the game was published at the time – but see below under 1884.

 When the Leeds Mercury started a chess column in its Weekly Supplement, edited by James White, Grimshaw specially composed a problem for the first column, that of 27th September 1879.
 There were in fact two problems that day, and Grimshaw’s was numbered No. 2: